When you buy through links highlighted with an asterisk (*) on this site, we may earn a small affiliate commission at no cost to you.

 - Check out other hikes on our Singapore Hiking Page

 From Botanic Gardens MRT we turned left along the road before crossing underneath a large highway.
 We then turned right, over the Rochor River, on a pavement beside the road.
 After 500 metres, just past a fuel station, a small road leads off to the left.
-We took this little road into Adam Park neighbourhood.
+We took this little road into the Adam Park neighbourhood.

 Adam Park: Black and White Bungalows